 The following year, Hilda Porter’s Vernon Court Hotel featured in another jewel-theft drama, this time featuring Captain William Herwell who had £80.00 stolen from his room by Music Hall entertainer, Gretano Alabano – a recent deserter from the army.
 The Captain was subsequently awarded damages by the hotel (Pall Mall Gazette 10 June 1918, p.8).

-Curiously, Grayson was intending to lodge at the Vernon Court Hotel but switched to the Georgian House on Bury Street at the last moment.
+Curiously, on his release from the Canterbury Regiment, Grayson was intending to lodge at the Vernon Court Hotel but switched to the Georgian House on Bury Street at the last moment.
 Why Hilda Porter should make that same switch to the Georgian House that year remains a mystery, but this is where we find her next.

 The Georgian House